 Patient or Surrogate: Most states require the patient or his/her surrogate to sign this form.
 This helps to show the patient or surrogate was part of the conversation and agrees with the orders listed on the form.

-The backside of the POLST Paradigm Form has directions and information, usually for healthcare professionals.
+The backside of the POLST form has directions and information, usually for healthcare professionals.
 Other information it may have includes:

-- Information on how to void a POLST Paradigm Form;
+- Information on how to void a POLST form;

 - Contact information for your surrogate; and

-- Information about who completed the POLST Paradigm Form.
+- Information about who completed the POLST form.